 Exclusive Offer: Win a Free Luxury Road Trip from Tuco's Child

-Porsche 911 passes Lloyd and Harry as the make their way on the now iconic Dumb and Dumber To 2130 mile road trip from Providence, RI to beautiful Aspen, CO.
+A Porsche 911 passes Lloyd and Harry on their iconic Dumb and Dumber 2130 mile road trip, from Providence, RI to beautiful Aspen, CO.

 To honor both our loyal readers and detractors, Tuco’s Child is offering free luxury road trips and other awards for any combination of: